dashaub/PBDP/hw7/Shaub_David_HW7.md

 ```

 The job completed in 22 seconds and used three stages (a distinct operation, group by operation, and file saving operation).

 ![p1_q1 job](p1_q1.png)

-The DAG for the job:
 ![p1_q1 DAG](p1_q1_dag.png)

-Furthermore, by exmining *stage 1* in the DAG we see that the RDD had 16 partitions, and that median shuffle read and write size is 46.8 KB and 3.2 KB, respectively.
+Furthermore, by exmining *stage 1* in the DAG we see that the RDD had 16 partitions, and that median shuffle read and write size per task is 46.8 KB and 3.2 KB, respectively.

 The full set of logs from the Spark job are in *p1_q1_sparklogs.zip*.